 - Would be considered, in your view, as someone who is respected in our profession

-- Is someone that has contributed positively to their organisation(s)
+- Is someone who has contributed positively to their organisation(s)

-- Has contributed back to the wider profession positively in some manner
+- Has given back to the wider profession positively in some manner

-It will help get a grasp of how great this person is if we know more about their career, what they have achieved and why, in your opinion, they are someone among us that has earned a special recognition for their achievements to date.
+It will help us get a grasp of how great this person is if we know more about their career, what they have achieved and why, in your opinion, they are someone among us who has earned a special recognition for their achievements to date.

 How to Nominate

 Nominating someone couldn't be easier if you follow these steps;

 Step 1.
 Make sure the person / organisation you are nominating is happy to be nominated.
 Some people don't like the attention and that is absolutely fine, but please ensure you have spoken to them before you start this work.

 Step 2.
 Write your nomination statement and ensure it is no longer than 1000 words long, ideally in a word document and contains enough evidence to support your nomination.